saul/cvar-unhide-s2/cvarlist.md

 mp_halftime_duration | sv, cl, rep, release | Default: 15<br>Target number of seconds that halftime lasts; shortened if team intros are active mp_halftime_pausematch | sv, cl, rep, release | Default: 0<br>Set to 1 to pause match after halftime countdown elapses.
 Match must be resumed by vote or admin. mp_halftime_pausetimer | sv, cl, rep, release | Default: 0<br>Set to 1 to stay in halftime indefinitely.
-Set to 0 to resume the timer. mp_heavyassaultsuit_aimpunch | sv, cl, rep, release | Default: true<br>How much EXTRA aim punch will happen when a player wearing the assault suit gets when shot mp_heavyassaultsuit_cooldown | sv, cl, rep, release | Default: 5<br>Determines cooldown of purchase. mp_heavyassaultsuit_deploy_timescale | sv, cl, rep, release | Default: 0.8<br>How fast a player wearing the heavy assault suit will draw their weapon (1.0 = normal speed, 0.5 = half speed) mp_heavyassaultsuit_speed | sv, cl, rep, release | Default: 130<br>The max speed of a player when they are wearing the heavy assault suit mp_heavybot_damage_reduction_scale | sv, cl, rep, release | Default: 1<br>How much damage should scale when the player wearing the heavy assault suit is shot (1.0 = no change, 0.5 = half damage) mp_hostages_max | sv, rep, release | Default: 2<br>Maximum number of hostages to spawn. mp_hostages_rescuetime | sv, cl, rep, release | Default: 1<br>Additional time added to round time if a hostage is reached by a CT. mp_hostages_rescuetowin | devonly, sv, cl, rep | Default: 1<br>0 == all alive, any other number is the number the CT's need to rescue to win the round.
+Set to 0 to resume the timer. mp_hostages_max | sv, rep, release | Default: 2<br>Maximum number of hostages to spawn. mp_hostages_rescuetime | sv, cl, rep, release | Default: 1<br>Additional time added to round time if a hostage is reached by a CT. mp_hostages_rescuetowin | devonly, sv, cl, rep | Default: 1<br>0 == all alive, any other number is the number the CT's need to rescue to win the round.